 The first phase occurs when a student who is admitted by the Office of Undergraduate Admissions indicates a preference for studio art, where the primary tools for selecting candidates are high school academic GPA, and ACT or SAT scores.
 However, students who think they would be better represented with an existing portfolio should contact the School of Art office to schedule an on-campus interview.
 Students who are approved for admission into the Foundations Program will be notified in writing.
 Students who are not approved may choose to pursue a Minor in Fine Art.

 Three Year Concentration

 The second phase of the Digital Art admission process takes place roughly one month before the end of the foundation year with the completion of: ART 1011 2D Design, 1012 3D Design, 1847 Drawing Composition and 2050 Digital Art I. At this time students will submit a portfolio of creative work specified in the Digital Art Selective Admissions Guide, based on art work produced in the required first-year foundation courses.
-The remaining foundations courses must be completed in fourth semester.
+The remaining foundations courses will be completed in fourth semester.
 Students transferring from a different program or school should contact a College of Art & Design Academic Counselor to substitute any of the above courses.
 Those who pass the portfolio review may pursue the Digital Art concentration and any studio art minor listed in the LSU General Catalog.
 Accepted students often pursue a minor in Film Media Arts and/or Digital Media (AVATAR).